 Pacific Preschool Philosophy and Curriculum

-Pacific Preschool is currently accepting applications for paid or tuition-free students for the 2016-17 and 2017-18 school years.
+Pacific Preschool is currently accepting applications for paid or tuition-free students for the 2017-18 school year.
 Enrollment and tuition information.
-Or, meet the teachers and learn more at the PRESCHOOL OPEN HOUSE, Wednesday, March 15, 6:30-7:30 p.m.

 Pacific Preschool balances gently structured activities with opportunities for creative free play to provide each child the opportunity for maximum social, emotional, physical, and intellectual growth.
 Teachers support students as they develop independence, confidence, and self-esteem.
 The curriculum stimulates each child's curiosity and enthusiasm and sustains a love of learning.
 Numerous long-term studies have documented the profound benefits of high-quality preschool programs for children's future learning and success.

 Children are individually greeted at the door and helped to settle in for morning activities.
 We ask parents to help make the transition from home to school as easy as possible for their children by making goodbyes brief.
 Assure your child that you will return soon.

 At circle time, we gather as a group.
 We take notice of the weather.
 The teachers use circle time to introduce new concepts, vocabulary and materials.
 We often incorporate Montessori lessons and materials into our circle time.
 Children are encouraged to participate fully.
 Music is a key part of circle time; the children learn many songs and fingerplays.
 We also enjoy movement activities for body awareness and muscle development.